pournimaghude/GateTrack-VMS/README.md

 - Strengthened problem-solving skills by debugging edge cases in time difference calculations.

 - Understood how to write clean and scalable backend REST APIs for data fetching, insertion, and export.
+-
+- Built a Full-Stack Vehicle Management System with real-time vehicle in/out tracking, authentication, and role-based access using Node.js, JavaScript, HTML/CSS, and SQL Server/MySQL.

+- Designed dynamic UI components to handle live data filtering, duration calculation, and conditional display based on user roles and locations.

+- Implemented Role-Based Access Control (RBAC): Separate functionalities for admin and users to ensure secure access and data isolation.

+- Created RESTful APIs for all CRUD operations, login/authentication, real-time vehicle movement, and export functionality.

+- Integrated advanced time and date handling logic to calculate exact duration between in/out timestamps across time zones and formats (SQL time, datetime, varchar issues handled).

+- Exported filtered vehicle data to Excel (CSV format) and enabled custom date range selection with validations.

+- Dynamic dropdown loading (guards, drivers, materials) from database using API integration to ensure scalability and maintainability.

+- Successfully integrated emailing feature using NodeMailer, enabling automatic email of exported reports.

+- Used GitHub for version control and project documentation including ER diagrams, flowcharts, and screenshots.

+- Learned effective debugging, backend validations, and converting business rules into precise backend logic.